 PRPL’s formal workweek will begin at 12:00 a.m.
 Sunday and end at midnight the following Saturday.
 The designated pay period for all employees is semi-monthly (24 pay periods per year).
 Except as otherwise provided, if any date of paycheck distribution falls on a holiday, employees shall be paid on the preceding scheduled workday.
 You will be paid on the 15th and final days of the month (e.g. 30th, 31st, etc).
-Please speak to the Operations Manager if you wish to elect to participate in direct deposit.
+Please speak to the Finance Manager if you wish to elect to participate in direct deposit.
 If you do not, you will receive a physical paycheck.

 It is the Company’s policy to comply with the FLSA.
-If an error has occurred with respect to pay rate, hours worked, or incorrect allocation of time, the employee is responsible for notifying the Operations Manager regarding any error immediately.
+If an error has occurred with respect to pay rate, hours worked, or incorrect allocation of time, the employee is responsible for notifying the Finance Manager regarding any error immediately.
 Every effort is made to avoid errors in an employee’s paycheck including improper deductions.
-If an employee believes an error has been made in a paycheck or an improper deduction has been made from the paycheck, employees should report it to the Operations Manager immediately in writing.
+If an employee believes an error has been made in a paycheck or an improper deduction has been made from the paycheck, employees should report it to the Finance Manager immediately in writing.
 Necessary steps will be taken to research the problem and make any corrections necessary promptly.

 Every report will be fully investigated and the Company will make every effort to ensure that the employee receives any pay they are entitled.
 The Company will not allow any form of retaliation against individuals who make good faith reports of alleged violation of this policy, or who cooperate in an investigation of such reports, even if the reports do not reveal any errors.
 Retaliation is unacceptable, and any form of retaliation in violation of this policy will result in disciplinary action, up to and including discharge.